 Here’s a hint: if you really want to have a Pomsky, but you can’t take the risk of getting a 30 lbs dog when fully grown, you should start looking into the possibility of adopting an adult instead of buying a puppy.

 This way you’ll know exactly how large your Pomsky is, and you won’t find yourself in the sad position of needing to abandon your pet simply because you don’t have enough space for her.

 4. There’ll be no more relaxing on the couch right after work

-5. You might have to cut down expenses
+5. With Pomeranian Husky you might have to cut down expenses

 The price of a Pomsky will generally start at around $1,000, but it can reach as much as $5,000 depending on her parents’ pedigree.
 And this is just the tip of the iceberg when it comes to the costs of having this dog.

-According to the American Kennel Club, the average cost of the first year of having a medium-sized dog is around $2,889, while in the following years you’re going to pay a little less than $2,000 per year:
+According to the American Kennel Club, the average cost of the first year of having a medium-sized dog is around $2,889.
+The good news is in the following years you’re going to pay a little less than $2,000 per year: